Shredmetal/llmtest/docs/reliability_testing/semantic_reliability.md

 The 100% pass rate across 12,000 executions provides strong evidence of the library's reliability for real-world use cases.

 However, we emphasise that we remain unable to guarantee perfect determinism due to the nature of LLMs.
 What we are confident in, is that this library is "good enough" for production software.

+## Issue reporting

+If you experience any issues, especially with library reliability - please let us know, thanks!

 ## Quick Links
 - [Installation](../getting-started/installation.md)